littlefieldja/school/README.md

 # school

-##Simple mark Learning
+##Simple Markdown and other notes

-### how to add files to github from ATK
+####how to add files to github from ATK
- git add .
+ - git add .

- git commit -m "message here"
+ - git commit -m "message here"

- git push
+ - git push